Ceterai/Ceterai.github.io/MyEnternia/Wiki/HavenStorm/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.
 - The item you just got seems to have come for alterash haven - flowery areas on alterash planets that tend to have higher levels of toxicity than surrounding nature.
 Although it equals to toxicity levels on most green planets, it's not a usual sight here, so I would recommend being careful.

+## Parameters

+### Toxin Core

+The poisonous generator of this cannon makes it spread toxic plasma on activation.

+### Ex-Pollinator

+This cannon is able to accumulate so much energy it can create toxin clouds.
+Press to release toxins around you;
+Hold to charge a slow powerful cloud.

 ## Sources

 Found naturally in containers: